Mr-Sarmad/Summer_25_Sarmad/README.md

 # 🌿 Summer Internship
-## lab :Integrative Omics and Molecular Modelling Lab
+## lab : Integrative Omics and Molecular Modelling Lab

 Welcome to the official GitHub repository for the **Summer Internship Program** hosted by the *Integrative Omics and Molecular Modelling Lab*.
 This repository documents all the skills, topics, and projects covered during the internship, with hands-on experience in computational biology, bioinformatics, machine learning, and deep learning.